 Let's go back in time...

-I launched the aptly named Guy Bauer Productions in 2010, smack dab in the middle of the Great Recession, despite having no professional experience or formal training.
-My first project cost fifty dollars and entailed editing some dude’s puppy videos to music.
-I found the gig on the freelance site guru.com.
+I launched the aptly named Guy Bauer Productions in 2010, smack dab in the middle of the Great Recession, despite having no professional experience or formal training in video production.
+My first project came through the freelance site guru.com and cost fifty dollars.
+I edited some dude’s puppy videos to music.
 After the client left me a five-star review and a nice writeup on the site, I had the start of my professional portfolio.
 From there, I landed a seventy-dollar job, then a hundred-dollar job, and so on.
 Cut to 2015, and we’re doing $100k+ projects for Fortune 500 companies, and we have ten full-time employees.

 For years, I tried to figure out the roots of my company’s success.
 What was it about our videos that made people line up by the dozens?
 At the time, I thought it was because the video quality was great.
-But when I look back, the actual technical quality (lighting/composition) left much to be desired.
+But when I look back at that time, the actual technical quality (lighting/composition) left something to be desired.
 Other video production companies could make better-looking videos for a similar price.
 Was it that I was a great businessman?
 The name?
 Our logo?

 One day, it hit me like a ton of bricks.
 Our videos were creative.
 They were different.
 They told cohesive, heartfelt stories.
 Some made you laugh; some made you cry.
 And our clients were getting results.
 They were getting unsolicited emails with praise from customers.
 Or getting promotions.
 Or best yet, increased sales!

 In 2018, we started a journey of re-thinking everything.
-We re-thought our staff (which was made up of 85% production people), re-thought our positioning, and re-thought our name.
+We rethought our staff (which was made up of mostly amazing video production people), rethought our positioning, and rethought our name.

 The problem with Guy Bauer Productions was that it was positioned as a video production company that could also come up with the ideas.
 We were discounting our main value proposition: the well-thought out video concept.

 Umault is the polar opposite.
-It’s a creative agency that can also do the production.
-We are doing what we’ve always done: taking our clients’ goals and messages and distilling them into an entertaining video.
-But we’re putting the strategy and the concept first.
-Because without a clear story that ladders back to a clever strategy, you can spend all the money you want on production (eg: Star Wars prequels), and still fall flat.
+It's a marketing agency that can also do the production.
+To some extent, we are doing what we've always done: taking our clients' goals and messages and distilling them into an entertaining video.
+But now we're putting the strategy and the concept first.
+Because without a clear story that ladders back to a clever strategy, you can spend all the money you want on production (see: the Star Wars prequels) and still fall flat.

 So here we are.
 Our name is Umault.
-We’re a hybrid of a creative agency and a production company.
+We're a hybrid of a creative agency and a production company with a dash of digital marketing.
+We're a video marketing agency.
 Our mission is to create the kind of videos that truly excite audiences.
 Videos that simplify complex messages into entertaining yet strategic spots, that look beautiful and deliver real results to our clients.

-Oh, and in case you’re wondering about the name Umault, Umault is a play on the umlaut (you know, the ¨ mark).
-The umlaut is used over a vowel in German or Hungarian to indicate a different vowel quality.
-The umlaut pulls forward what was always there into a place of greater prominence.
+Oh, and in case you're wondering about the name Umault, Umault is a play on the umlaut (you know, the ¨ mark).
+The umlaut is used over a vowel in German or Hungarian to draw attention to what would otherwise be overlooked.
 Umault does the same for our clients’ brands, products and services.

-So that’s the story behind the formation of Umault.
-And no, we don’t make $50 puppy videos anymore.
+That's the story behind the formation of Umault.
+And no, we don't make $50 puppy videos anymore.
 Sorry.
-BUT if you have a software defined storage solution and are struggling to close deals, tell us more!
+BUT if you have a software-defined storage solution and are struggling to close deals, tell us more!